lab11/soil-battery/rocketlogger/README.md

 ### soil_battery.service

 systemd service file, allows us to start power and TEROS logging upon boot.
+Can start/stop service manually like so:

+`sudo systemctl <start|stop> soil_battery.service`

 ### soil_battery_start.sh and soil_battery_stop.sh

-these are the scripts that soil_battery.service hooks into.
-Currently specialized for rocketloggers, but would be easy to adapt for Shepherd.
+These are the scripts that soil_battery.service hooks into.
+Because of permissions, they should generally not be run manually, but instead invoked through systemctl (see above).